intuition-dev/INTUITION2/PERSPECTIVES/slides/2_about-us_xtra-support_and_co-ho$ting/aMORE.md

 ( Or you can use the self hosted open source - maybe transition)

-* Pre-Alpha: Hosted Cordova Build
+* Pre-Alpha: Hosted phonegap Build

 * Some Blog tools are markdown based = limited layout. we are pug based, anything!